Waxwing, in snowy branches, eating red berry

 Credit: Mark Hamblin/2020VISION

-There must be few in the UK who haven’t seen Britain’s newly appointed National Bird parading in their garden.
+There must be few in the UK who haven’t seen Britain’s appointed National Bird parading in their garden.
 In fact many people only notice robins during the winter – but this is mainly due to the boldness displayed by this species, even in the colder months.

 It comes as quite a shock to some people that robins rarely live for longer than 2 years.